Ritikchauhan1704/InputAutomator/README.md

 Simple Python tool to record and replay keyboard/mouse inputs for automation.

-Created this to farm XP and coins in Sekiro.
+Created this to farm XP and coins in Sekiro.(not working currently)

 ## Quick Start